rudyardrichter/hearch/README.md

 A primitive search engine written in Haskell.

+Known bugs
+  * Crashes with `Exception: Prelude.head: empty list` when it finishes crawling every question on Stack Overflow

 TODO
   * write test suite
   * ~~rework `.txt` dependencies in crawler to database usage~~